wendyvosu/number-guessing-game/README.md

 -The script of the game uses four separate functions: checking the user's guess, checking the computer's guess, ending the game, and resetting the game.

 Technical Challenges:
+-Preventing page refreshing once the functions have passed.
+-

 Future Improvements:
 -Modify the script so that the user is restricted from guessing numbers which fall out of the possible range of the number.